12323204-crypto/12323204-COIT20261/week2.md

 ![GNS project intro basic](./image/week2_1.png)

-connected all the hosts to the switch using Ethernet links.
-This helped me understand how a switch allows multiple devices to communicate on the same network.
+connected all the hosts to the switch using Ethernet links which helped me understand how a switch allows multiple devices to communicate on the same network.

 ![GNS project intro basic](./image/week2_2.png)

 I edited the network configuration file and assigned a static IP address to Host 1.
-This helped me learn how to configure network settings in Linux.
+It helped me learn how to configure network settings in Linux.

 ![GNS project intro basic](./image/week2_3.png)